diep-it-dn/fullstack-go-angular/README.md

 I'm Diep <diep.it.dn@gmail.com> from Da Nang, Viet Nam.

 I've been working for this repo since 2020.
 Today, 2021-07-24, I would like to start sharing it.

-If you like this repo, please give me a star.
+If you like this repo, please give me a :star:.
 And I'm very happy if you [can buy me a coffee](https://www.buymeacoffee.com/diep.it.dn) to motivate me take time to contribute more for the software development communitity!

+**:heart: _Please like the facebook page [Full-Stack Dev](https://www.facebook.com/groups/1308256889537119) for more updates :heart:_**